busstoptaktik/geodesy/ruminations/010-rumination.md

 Especially, it is not sufficiently clear that the discrimination between transformations and conversions are related to whether the parameters of the operation are *formally defined* (conversion) or *empirically derived* (transformation).
 In other words: Any operation may implement either a conversion or a transformation, depending on the lineage of their parameters.

-As an example, the Transverse Mercator operation, is usually considered a conversion, while the 7 parameter Helmert operation, is usually considered a transformation, implementing rotation, translation, and scaling, through empirically derived parameters.
+As an example, the Transverse Mercator operation is usually considered a conversion, while the Helmert operation is usually considered a transformation (implementing rotation, translation, and scaling, through empirically derived parameters).

 The rotation, translation, and scaling can however, also be implemented by empirical manipulation of the center meridian, false origin, and scale parameters of the Transverse Mercator operator.

-Hence, the difference between conversions and transformations is not in their algorithmic definition, but in the *lineage of their associated parameters.*

-As mentioned in [Item 1](#item-1-the-concept-of-coordinate-transformations-is-way-too-underexposed), this *is actually* hinted at in 19111, but in a note to item 3.1.12 "coordinate transformation" in the *Terms and definitions* chapter.
+Hence, the difference between conversions and transformations is not in their algorithmic definition, but in the *lineage of their associated parameters*.
+This is actually hinted at in the (informative, not normative) Annex C.5, and in a rather indirect way, as mentioned in [Item 1](#item-1-the-concept-of-coordinate-transformations-is-way-too-underexposed), in a note to sub-section 3.1.12 "coordinate transformation" in the *Terms and definitions* chapter.

-Rather than being relegated to a footnote in a sub-section, this distinction should be elaborated on at chapter or at least section level.
+Rather than being relegated to a remark in an annex, and a footnote in a sub-section, this distinction should be elaborated on at chapter or at least section level.

+It also raises the question of whether it makes sense to discern formally between conversions and transformations.
+Fundamentally the difference is beween whether the formal error when applying the operation is 0 or non-0.

+What we colloquially call a datum shift is a prediction between two fundamentally **empirical** reference frames, and neither the provided ("source")  nor the predicted ("target") coordinate is known exactly - unless, of course, the provided coordinate is one of the defining stations of the source reference frame.
+In this special case, the predicted coordinate will swim in a lake of prediction-variance only.

+In the general case, however, the predicted coordinate will posess uncertainty from a combination of the original variance and the prediction-variance.
+Neither of which are easy to formalize in operational terms.

+But the conceptualization of operations, conversions and transformations does not make it easier in any way to start this discussion, which becomes increasingly important as the demand for positional accuracy increases.

+Hence, we could simply talk about operations, as a first step towards tackling the problem of operationalizing the representation of variance propagation in geodetic ~~transformations~~ conversions:

+- We **convert** coordinates to **align** them with a different reference frame (or a different CRS based on the same reference frame, in which case the alignment will be perfect).
+- We do so by applying an **operator** (which may be implemented as a pipeline of more fundamental operators)
+- The operator, parameterized by its parameters (which may be defined or derived) implements the **operation** applied to the source coordinates.
+- The target coordinates still have exactly the same variance with respect to the **source** reference frame (since we may take the operator parameters to be given by definition, and transform back to the source coordinates).
+- With respect to the **target reference frame,** however, the variance of the target coordinates has increased.

 **Additional value** could be provided by more clearly describing the relation between reversible operations and their inverses.
-In the current state of affairs, the transformation from A to B that from B to A are just two unrelated transformations.
+In the current state of affairs, the conversion from A to B and that from B to A are just two unrelated operators.

 ## Conclusion?